President's Special Report by Jane Kerner, PAg

 The new legislation standardizes how regulatory bodies govern their registered professionals.
 This includes expectations on codes of ethics, continuing education, reconciliation with Indigenous peoples and transparency in their organizational governance.
 It increases public access to information on the governance of the regulated professions and ensures professionals continue to be held to the highest ethical and technical standards.

-Read the President's Special Report (includes the Schedule 'Agrologists Regulation' - definition of agrology)
+Read the President's Special Report (with the Schedule 'Agrologists Regulation' which contains the definition of agrology)

 The Office of the Superintendent of Professional Governance (OSPG) now oversees the operation of all professions under the PGA, setting policy directives regulators must follow, and auditing against those policies and regulatory standards.